Parallel-in-Time/time4apint/README.md

 :warning: **Important** : block coefficients indices don't depend on $k$ and $n$, but on the offset.
 Hence, $B_1^0$ is the block coefficient for the $u_{n+1}^{k+0}$ term, and the block coefficient for the $u_{n-1}^{k+1}$ term would then be $B_{-1}^{1}$.

-:bell: **Note** : any combination of block operators can be seen as a unique block operator.
+:bell: **Note** : any combination of block operators can be seen as a unique block operator, which applies also to a block coefficient.
 This aspect is fully used in the framework implementation.

 ## Code core concept